 Tax for Australians For Dummies

 Everyday Australian tax issues don’t have to be complex and difficult to understand.
-Coming to grips with core taxation concepts like marginal tax rates, tax offsets, capital gains tax, superannuation and common deductions for both share investors and property owners not only enables you to build your tax knowledge but also helps you to investigate tax-effective investments.
+Coming to grips with core taxation concepts like marginal tax rates, tax offsets, capital gains tax, superannuation and common deductions for both share investors and property owners not only enables you to build your tax knowledge but also helps you make the most of tax-effective investments.